kevin-allen/unetTracker/README.md

 # unetTracker

-Code to train a U-Net to track objects in images, videos, or camera feeds.
+This repository contains code to train a U-Net to track objects or body parts in images, videos, or camera feeds.

 For each image, we get a x,y coordinate for each tracked object together with a probability that the object is in the image.